 The surname Kiddle was first found in Yorkshire, where they held a family seat from very early times.

-Important Dates for the Kiddle family
+Early History of the Kiddle family

 This web page shows only a small excerpt of our Kiddle research.
 Another 153 words (11 lines of text) covering the years 1086, 1219, 1379, 1554, 1606, 1718, and 1802 are included under the topic Early Kiddle History in all our PDF Extended History products and printed products wherever possible.